 Fill in the form and we’ll contact you to schedule an initial meeting.

-Paternity Tests and Other Avenues Will Help You Establish Your Rights
+Our Experienced Paternity Attoryneys Will Help You Establish Your Rights

 Our firm is dedicated to your rights.
 Schedule your complimentary case review today.

 Any man that is trying to establish his fathers rights or is the alleged / presumed father of a child is referred to by the state as a “putative” father.
 The rights of unmarried fathers are clouded in uncertainty.
 Only 20 states legally establish paternity after a state-approved paternity test.
 With Colorado on the list, it’s important that males seeking a fathers’ rights attorney pursue effective legal counsel as they seek paternity testing or fight for paternity they feel is deserved despite a lack of biological ties.

 Skilled Representation from Our Divorce Attorneys for Men’s Rights

 Men in Denver and the surrounding regions seeking fathers’ rights attorneys have a wide variety of reasons for doing so.
 Some feel they have earned the right of paternity through parenting and caring for a child.
 Others may claim that biologically they are the father despite accusations of other related parties.

 Either way, our divorce attorneys will fight for your father’s rights.
 Don’t let the state’s flimsy definitions of fatherhood and paternal responsibilities / obligations limit your options between you and your child.
 We pledge to deliver proper and strategic legal representation for fathers rights in Colorado, and we will fight for dads that deserve it.

 Why Johnson Marquez Legal Group is the Choice for Divorce Attorney for Men’s Rights.